-Only epiretinal membranes that are severe enough to cause a drop in vision or metamorphopsia (wavy vision) will benefit from epiretinal membrane surgery treatment.
+Only epiretinal membranes which are severe enough to cause a drop in vision or metamorphosia (wavy vision) will benefit from epiretinal membrane surgery treatment.

 Epiretinal membranes are treated surgically because it is necessary to physically remove the sticky material on the retina inside the eye.
 This is done via a procedure called ‘vitrectomy and membrane peeling’ which only a retinal specialist can perform.

 This is a relatively simple day surgery where patients need not be hospitalised overnight.
 The procedure is done within an hour with the patient under full sedation which means it’s very comfortable for the patient.

 Usually, if there is a cataract present in the affected eye, the cataract can be removed during the same procedure so that saves the patient the need for a second surgery.

 Likewise, patients who are undergoing cataract surgery should have their eye(s) assessed for the presence of epiretinal membrane so the latter may be removed in the same setting.

 Unfortunately, it’s been far too often that I have seen patients who had their cataracts removed elsewhere but never recovered good vision due to the presence of an epiretinal membrane that was not detected earlier.
 The membrane would then have to be removed in a second surgery.
 However, I always prefer to save my patients the trouble and cost of 2 separate surgeries, hence I like to plan for them to be done concomitantly where possible.

 What is the success rate of epiretinal membrane surgery?